PERSONAL PROPERTY TAXES

 Personal Property taxes are billed semi-annually with due dates of June 5th and December 5th.
 If taxable property is discovered, purchased, or moved into the County and was not on record in time for the regular billing cycle, then supplemental bills will be issued.

-A 10% penalty is added on December 6th for late payment.
+If payment is not made by the due date, a 10% penalty is added to the amount due on June 6th for the first installment and December 6th for the second installment.
 Interest is 10% annually and begins accruing the first day of the month following the due date.
 Failure to receive a tax bill does not relieve you of the penalty and interest charge applied to all past due bills.
 Taxpayers may pay personal property bills "in advance" at any time.

 Please notify the Commissioner of Revenue at 757-787-5747 or 757-824-6451 if you have a question regarding personal property valuation or if there has been a change in ownership.